-John Naccarato is an Interdisciplinary Visual Media Artist, based out of Montreal, QC, who creates conceptually driven visceral works incorporating varied media, such as performance, digital print, media art, and site-specific installations.
+John Naccarato is an Interdisciplinary Visual Media Artist, based out of Montreal, Quebec, and Catania, Sicily, who creates conceptually driven visceral works incorporating varied media, such as performance, digital print, media art, and site-specific installations.
 He uses daily life as subject matter to create a critical commentary of technology’s intervention on social, cultural and personal identity.

 Naccarato’s work also tends to incorporate interactive game-like tactics, that are meant to uncover our relationship to everyday objects, and how such relationships create mutual transubstantiations.
 This is evident in some of his earlier large-scale site-specific installations such as the x-Series (2010), The Skinning of Memory (2011), and The Obscure Objects of Desire and the Rise of the Technological Chimera (2011).